chalatz/tours/pages/info/reviews-comments-content.md

 reviews:
 - year: "2022"
   text: |-
+    Hi Nicholas.
+Manuel was so kind, informative and we loved our time with him.
+I wish it had been longer but what we saw was amazing.
+Ric was especially happy to see Rhodes Town as it holds fond memories for him.
+Thank you again. **Debbie U. (June 8th) Potomac, MD, USA**

     Nicholas thank you both (and Andrew) so much, we really enjoyed the tour, we have left what I hope is a very good review on trip advisor for you.
 Regards **John and Dawn (8th of June) London UK**

     Hi Nick.
 Michael was a very good driver and we learned alot about Rhodes also.
 This was a very enjoyable tour.
 Rhodes is an interesting beautiful island with rich history.
 Hope I can return in the not too distant future. **Carol R. (June 5th) NYC**